Identify | Disrupt |

 All tips must be submitted through the Program’s designated secure submission platform, hosted by Crime Stoppers International.
 The platform provides encrypted, anonymous channels for submitting information.

-Tips submitted through any other channel — including email, social media, telephone or in person — will NOT be accepted for bounty consideration.
+Tips submitted through any other channel — including email, social media, telephone or in person — will NOT be accepted for Bounty consideration.

 Q: What if multiple people submit the same information?